 To illustrate the application of our method we examine two recent experiments for which we have detailed knowledge of the process and costs of data collection.
 We ask two questions.
 First, if there is a single hypothesis one wants to test in the experiment, concerning the impact of the experimental treatment on one outcome of interest, what is the optimal combination of covariate selection and sample size given by our method, and how much of an improvement in the precision of the impact estimate can we obtain as a result?
 Second, what are the minimum costs of obtaining the same precision of the treatment effect as in the actual experiment, if one was to select covariates and sample size optimally (what we call the "equivalent budget")?
+Analogously, by considering alternative hypothetical cost functions or regression coefficients, we examine how inexpensive or how predictive of the outcome a particular covariate would need to be for it to be worth collecting.

-We find from these two examples that by adopting optimal data collection rules, not only can we achieve substantial increases in the precision of the estimates (statistical importance) for a given budget, but we can also accomplish sizeable reductions in the equivalent budget (economic importance).
+We find from these two applications that by adopting optimal data collection rules, not only can we achieve substantial increases in the precision of the estimates (statistical importance) for a given budget, but we can also accomplish sizeable reductions in the equivalent budget (economic importance).
 To illustrate the quantitative importance of the latter, we show that the optimal selection of the set of covariates and the sample size leads to a reduction of about 45 percent (up to 58 percent) of the original budget in the first (second) example we consider, while maintaining the same level of the statistical significance as in the original experiment.